domfarolino/blog/_posts/2017-09-15-What-Is-MutationObserver.md

 # Mutations and Microtasks

-In case you are unfamiliar with the concept of microtasks and how the browser schedules work, I recommend reading Jake Archibald's article on [tasks and microtasks](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
+In case you are unfamiliar with the concept of tasks, microtasks, and how the browser schedules work, I recommend reading Jake Archibald's article on [tasks and microtasks](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).
-It's a tad lengthy, so I'll provide a bit about how it pertains to how `MutationObserver` callbacks are scheduled.
+It's a tad lengthy, so I'll provide a bit about how it pertains to how `MutationObserver`s are notified.
+Basically, when an observed DOM mutation occurs, we [queue a mutation record](https://dom.spec.whatwg.org/#queue-a-mutation-record), just like we do in the [attribute change steps](https://dom.spec.whatwg.org/#concept-element-attributes-change-ext).
+Queuing a mutation record involves adding a `MutationRecord` object with the necessary information to some `MutationObserver`'s record queue.
+Once this is complete, we check to see if a microtask to notify `MutationObserver`s of their record queues has been scheduled in the event loop's microtask queue, and schedule one if none exists.
+This is done in step 5 of the `queue a mutation record` steps.
+It's important that no matter how many times we queue a mutation record, we only add a microtask to notify listening `MutationObserver`s once, or else their associated callbacks would get called as many times as there have been mutations!

-Basically, when an observed DOM mutation occurs, `MutationObserver` callbacks are queued as microtasks in the event loop's microtask queue.
-This means a callback will be executed after the currently running task in the event loop *OR* mid-task after callbacks, if the JS stack is empty.
+Microtasks are then executed at the end of every task, and mid-task after callbacks only if the JS stack is empty.